 “I really enjoyed reading George Patton’s letter to his son.
 I have been thinking for some time about the way I communicate with my son and with my grandson.
 My father passed away four years ago and I have nothing that he wrote.
 He never wrote me a letter nor I him.
 I would cherish a letter written to me from my late father.
 I have, for the past year, written a monthly letter to both my son and my grandson.
 The letters are not about important or historic events.
 They are about the things I think were important that perhaps we didn’t take the time to really talk about.
 I hope in future years, they will refer back to the letters when they want to know what I would think or what I would do in a certain situation.
 I hope they will find something of value in them to help them in their own decisions.
 I hope they will remember how much I admired, loved, and wanted the best for them.”

-When I posted Bob’s email on our short-lived side blog, I got some great responses that show the different forms an emotional insurance policy can take, and offer some inspiration on why you should create your own for your children:
+When I posted Bob’s email on our short-lived side blog, The Trunk, I got some great responses that show the different forms an emotional insurance policy can take, and offer some inspiration on why you should create your own for your children: